SLKone/SLKone.github.io/how-we-work.md

     <div class="grid grid-cols-1 sm:grid-cols-2 gap-8">
       {% include icon-block.html icon="fa-user-check" title="The same people, start to finish" text="The people who scope the work are the people who do it.
 No rotating bench of junior staff." %}
       {% include icon-block.html icon="fa-diagram-project" title="Inside the operation" text="On your tools, in your standups, accountable for the result alongside your team." %}
-      {% include icon-block.html icon="fa-toolbox" title="The right tools, including AI" text="Established methods, the right software, automation, and AI where it earns its place.
-We build what does not exist yet, stay vendor-neutral, and say so when AI is not the answer." %}
+      {% include icon-block.html icon="fa-toolbox" title="Tools matched to the work" text="Forecast models, dashboards, automations, planning tools, and management routines when they improve the result.
+No tool when the answer is process or judgment." %}
       {% include icon-block.html icon="fa-key" title="You own what we build" text="The models, tools, processes, and know-how stay with your team.
-Our goal is to make ourselves unnecessary." %}
+Our goal is to make the work run without us." %}
     </div>
   </div>
 </section>